part of of the Luna Rossa Garden Museum

 (photo courtesy Marcello 14, Flickr)

-Thiébaut in 1996 published Bonjour aux promeneurs.
+Also in 1996 Thibaut published Bonjour aux promeneurs.
 Sur les chemins de l'art brut, Paris (Ed.
-Alternatives), a book, currently a collector's item, that describes seventeen outsider artists* and creators of environments in western and northern France.
+Alternatives), a book, currently a collector's item, that describes seventeen outsider artists² and creators of environments in western and northern France.
 As this book, the museum focuses on creations which originate from these parts of France

 The name of the museum is derived from the inscription la Luna Rossa on the Venus sculpture in the group of sculptures made by Séraphin Enrico (picture above).
 This weblog has the interesting story that relates how Thiebaut and friends in 1995 recovered the dumped sculptures made by Séraphin Enrico.